GFite/purplepaper/finx-io/src/pages/faq/index.md

 FINX Governance Tokens are available for pre-trading sale starting February 15 2021 and will last 4 weeks to March 15 2021.

-# When will FINX Governance Tokens be available in DeFi Liquidity Pools?
+# When will FINX Governance Tokens be available in Uniswap V2 Liquidity Pools?

 We will establish a FINX-ETH pool for trading on May 1 once the Token Sale is complete and the audits and security testing is finished.
 The FINX-ETH pool size will be 50% of Token Sale.